Red-Cardinal-Software/OAuthDotNetAPI/Starbase/README.md

 # Starbase

-Your new secure .NET API, generated from the [Starbase template](https://github.com/Red-Cardinal-Software/Starbase).
+Your new secure .NET API.

 ## Getting Started